Angus W. Thomson

-Angus W. Thomson is also a British/American immunologist currently Distinguished Professor of Surgery at Starzl Institute, University of Pittsburgh.
+Angus W. Thomson is a British/American immunologist currently Distinguished Professor of Surgery at Starzl Institute, University of Pittsburgh.

 Education

 He earned his BSc, PhD and Doctor of Science (DSc) at The University of Aberdeen, his MSc in Immunology at The University of Birmingham and a second DSc at Birmingham.

 Research

 His interests are dendritic cell immunology, cell transplantation, liver research, and immunity.
 His highest cited paper is "Tolerogenic dendritic cells and the quest for transplant tolerance" at 780 times, according to Google Scholar.